-If you have traveled through the Arroyo Seco on scenic Avenue 64, you have noticed that it is a historically significant residential area, well-traveled by motorists, cyclists and pedestrians alike.
-You may notice that traffic violations abound whether traveling north or south on the street.
+If you have traveled through the Arroyo Seco on scenic Avenue 64, you have hopefully noticed it is a historically significant residential area, well-traveled by motorists, cyclists and pedestrians alike.
+You might have also noticed traffic violations abound whether traveling north or south on the street.
 The only existing traffic control intervention made jointly by the Cities of Los Angeles and Pasadena, namely the 4-way stop signs located at the intersection of Avenue 64 and Church Street, was completed in 2004 at the request of residents living in the vicinity.
 Also in 2004, a request for crosswalks at the intersection made by the same community of neighbors was ignored completely by the cities.
 Read about the old story here: http://www.boulevardsentinel.com/12-2003.htm The aforementioned intersection has not completely solved the safety concerns that exist along Avenue 64 in both cities.
 Speeding, tailgating, passing in the center lane, and ignoring stop signs all continue to endanger those who use Avenue 64 on a daily basis.

 On July 7th, 2013, a community meeting was held at the Church of the Angels to discuss concerns related to public safety while traveling on Avenue 64.
 The Avenue 64 Coalition was formed from this meeting, consisting of a core group of neighbors who reside in Los Angeles and Pasadena.
 Our mission is to ensure City Representatives will work collaboratively with one another and with us to change Avenue 64 into a safer street for motorists, cyclists, and pedestrians.